Drive sales on autopilot with ecommerce-focused features

 - WordPress article integration is built-in

-- Bounce handling on paid plans
+- Bounce handling available on paid plans

 - GDPR compliance tools included